No Result

 Ignoring the PA Rating

 While SPF measures protection against UVB rays, the PA rating specifically indicates protection against UVA rays, which are responsible for premature aging and can contribute to hyperpigmentation.
 For dark skin, strong UVA protection is just as crucial as UVB protection.
-Always look for sunscreens with a high PA rating, such as PA++++, for comprehensive defense.
+Always look for sunscreens with a high PA rating, such as PA++++, for complete defense.

 Solely Relying on Tinted Mineral Sunscreens